• A CHALLENGE OF OUR TIME

 Postdoc in the Southeast Center for Math and Biology

 Vardhan is an accomplished biophysical chemist with expertise in molecular dynamics.
 He is builiding generative ML models to produce intrinsic disorer to order shifts in syntehtic peptides.
-This work will be helpful in understanding the molecular switches that regulate disordered sructures inside cells and we hope to also extend the work towards the creation of biosensors.

 • Former Team Members